zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide300.md

 - Fill out the form with the following values:

   - App name: **alphaoffice-rest** (this name can be anything we want, and will be used to address our application from other services inside the cluster)
-  - Container image: **iad.ocir.io/{your-tenancy-name}/alphaoffice-rest:v1** (retrieve this URL from the `docker pull` command that you that you saved in the previous step.
-Do not include the `docker pull` portion, just the URL at the end, which is the location of our image in OCIR)
+  - Container image: Example: **iad.ocir.io/{your-tenancy-name}/alphaoffice-rest:v1** (retrieve this URL from the `docker pull` command that you that you saved in the previous step. **Do not include the `docker pull` portion**, just the URL at the end, which is the location of our image in OCIR)
   - Number of Pods: **1** (this can be customized)
   - Service: **External** (this will create a load balancer for our service)
   - Port: **80** (this is the port that will be exposed by the load balancer)